Creating a CSV file for bulk import in Excel

 | Media 10 | 20250821_10.jpg | Optional |

-For how to obtain media filenames, please refer to Uploading Media (Images and Videos) to the Media Library.
+For information on how to obtain media file names, please refer to How to Upload Media (Images and Videos) to the Media Library.

-How to Set the Date Format in CSV Files to SocialDog Compatible Format
+How to Set CSV File Dates to SocialDog Compatible Format

-Perform the following operations to set the date format in your CSV file to a format compatible with SocialDog.
+Perform the following operations to set the date format in the CSV file to a format compatible with SocialDog.

-- In the Format field, enter "yyyy/mm/dd hh:mm" and click OK.
+- Enter "yyyy/mm/dd hh:mm" in the Format field and click OK.

 How to Save as UTF-8 or Shift_JIS

-- Enter the desired file name and click [Save].
+- Enter a desired file name and click [Save].

 If the file contains emojis, select UTF-8.